-Alvaro González is Lead Economist in the Financial and Private Sector Development Unit of the World Bank’s Europe and Central Asia Region.
-He is a Ph.D. microeconomist specialized in competition and regulatory issues and his research is focused on identifying business environment factors that affect the performance and productivity growth of firms in developing economies.
-Alvaro did his graduate work in economics at MIT and the California Institute of Technology (Caltech).
-He focused on industrial organization, game theory and development economics.
+Alvaro González is the Principal Economist for the Jobs Group at the World Bank.
+He has worked in Africa, East and Central Europe, South Asia and Latin America.
+Most recently, he was based in Istanbul, Turkey and led one of the largest Bank engagements with the Government of Turkey.
+Alvaro is a Ph.D. microeconomist specializing in competition and regulatory issues.
+His research is focused on identifying business environment factors that affect the performance and productivity growth of firms in developing economies.
+Alvaro did graduate work in economics at MIT and the California Institute of Technology (Caltech).
+He focused on industrial organization, game theory, and development economics.